Rehab Select Blog

 If you don’t have heart disease already, you can still do a lot to prevent its onset by controlling your blood pressure and cholesterol, exercising, eating right, and limiting factors that exacerbate your condition.

-If you do have heart disease, you should find integrated care in both the cardiac and pulmonary specialties.
-Clinics that specialize in COPD and heart disease, such as Rehab Select, cover, and coordinate this type of specialized care for coexisting conditions.
+If you do have heart disease, look for rehab programs that provide integrated care in both the cardiac and pulmonary specialties.
+Facilities that specialize in COPD and heart disease, such as Rehab Select, can better coordinate specialized care for coexisting conditions.

-More severe cases may require inpatient or outpatient rehabilitation.
+More severe cases may require inpatient rehabilitation.
 If you have a COPD-related event, you may undergo comprehensive pulmonary rehabilitation and cardiac rehab using clinically-effective therapies to help you recover.

 Your specialists set you up with the most effective medications, therapies, and treatment regimens to manage your conditions going forward.